 One public comment was received from the Morro Bay National Estuary Program (MBNEP) on February 24, 2020.
-The MBNEP asked for clarification on the "monthly maximum" portion of the receiving water limitation pertaining to temperature changes (limitation #13 on page 9 of the public draft Order).
+The MBNEP asked for clarification on the "monthly maximum" portion of the receiving water limitation pertaining to temperature changes (limitation #13 on page 9 of this draft Order).
 Central Coast Water Board staff reviewed the related Central Coast Water Board Basin Plan objective and concurs the objective does not contain a "monthly maximum" qualification.
-As such, the Order was amended to be consistent with the Basin Plan objective.
+As such, the draft Order has been amended to be consistent with the Basin Plan objective.